bp2008/Index/README.md

 * [UI3](https://github.com/bp2008/ui3) - A powerful, modern HTML5 web interface for [Blue Iris](https://blueirissoftware.com/).
 * [biupdatehelper](https://github.com/bp2008/biupdatehelper) - A Windows service which archives Blue Iris update files and makes configuration backups.
-* [UI2](https://github.com/bp2008/ui2) - A custom web interface for Blue Iris Video Security Software.
+* [UI2](https://github.com/bp2008/ui2) - (LEGACY) A custom web interface for Blue Iris Video Security Software.
 Development ceased in 2017 in favor of UI3.

-## Browser Extensions / Userscripts

-* [Amazon-Product-Link-Shortener](https://github.com/bp2008/Amazon-Product-Link-Shortener) - A chrome extension which creates a short and clean link to the current amazon.com product page, for easy sharing.
-* [AmazonCustomerImageEnlarger](https://github.com/bp2008/AmazonCustomerImageEnlarger) - A Userscript which enlarges the customer image gallery on amazon.com to make it fill most of the browser's viewport.
+* [BlueIrisViewer](https://github.com/bp2008/blueirisviewer) - (LEGACY) A Java application which can be used to view cameras hosted by Blue Iris